 Thanks for your visit.
 See you soon again with another exciting recipe.

 Minced Soya or Soya Granules are a protein rich ingredient that is a fabulous substitute for meat for vegetarians and vegans.
 It was a cousin who introduced me to soya granules.
 To be honest, I had never tried minced soya till then.
 Having tasted a Chinese style snack of soya nuggets, I marveled at the clubbing of those flavors and how well they went along.
 It was therefore obvious that it would work well soya granules as well.
-To some, the amount of garlic may look over the board but it works very well in this dish.
-Be assured, it does not over whelm the dish…take my word for it.
+To some, the amount of garlic may seem overwhelming but it works very well in this dish.
+Take my word for it 🙂

 This dish is actually deceptive by all means.
 In fact I would suggest, please don’t go by its appearance.
 Let us go by these wise words – ‘The taste of the pudding is in eating’.
-It certainly looks bland and may be a little unappetizing but it is anything but bland.
-The granules beautiful absorb the flavors of garlic and ginger along with the soy and chilli sauce makes it lip smacking good.
-Eaten with a buttered garlic naan makes it oh so good!
+It certainly looks blah and may be somewhat unappetizing but it is anything but blah.
+The granules beautifully absorb the flavors of garlic and ginger along with the soy and chilli sauce making it lip smacking good.
+Eaten with a buttered garlic naan makes it oh-so-good!
 This dish is pretty much effortless and quite easy and simple.
 Am I sounding like I am trying desperately hard to sell this dish to you?
-Well heck, you bet I am!
-Coz knowing how tasty it is, I know what you will be missing out on if you don’t give it a try! 😀
+Well heck, I am!
+Coz knowing how delicious it is, I know what you will be missing out on, if you don’t give it a go! 😀

 I used the following ratio to cook the soya: